weldersnation3827/wifi-arsenal/README.md

 * [LANs.py](https://github.com/DanMcInerney/LANs.py/) - Inject code, jam wifi, and spy on wifi users
 * [Null-packet-wifi-promt](https://bitbucket.org/edkeeble/null-packet-wifi-prompt/) - Simple script to prompt responses from wireless devices with a known MAC address
 * [PiWAT](https://github.com/Crypt0s/PiWAT/) - Wireless Attack Toolkit
+* [Pwnagotchi](https://pwnagotchi.ai/) - Pwnagotchi is an A2C-based “AI” powered by bettercap and running on a Raspberry Pi Zero W that learns from its surrounding WiFi environment in order to maximize the crackable WPA key material it captures (either through passive sniffing or by performing deauthentication and association attacks)
 * [Python-wireless-attacks](https://github.com/jordan-wright/python-wireless-attacks/) - Wireless Attacks in Python (Based on blog series)
 * [Secpi](https://github.com/nrohsak/Secpi/) - Python based script for wifi pentesting on the RasPi
 * [Sly-fi](https://github.com/sinistermachine/sly-fi/) - Wifi pwnage automation